WATCH exclusive live 2020 Tour de France coverage on SBS from June 27.

 The team hope Dumoulin and Kruijswijk will start Volta a Catalunya in late March.

-The news for Jumbo-Visma comes after making the unprecedented move of naming their Tour de France team in December.
+The news for Jumbo-Visma comes after making the of naming their Tour de France team in December.

 While Jumbo-Visma says they are not going to panic, the pair's lack of base race miles at the end of March going into April must raise some concerns.